elduartep/Bias-Spectrum/README.md

 # Bias-Spectrum
 Power spectrum and linear bias estimator

-# You need to install first
+# First You need to install
 FFTW3

 openmp